djotaku/adventofcode/2022/Day_21/README.md

 Will need to come up with a different approach for part 2.
 Some folks did the equations backwards to solve for humn.
 There may be other ways to do it.

+20221223 - idea that came to me was to have a recursive function that will return the equation with both sides of root’s equals.
+Then I can solve for hmn and either run again (if I still have some non-numeric) or just do it by hand.
 ## What I Learned

 ### Generic